reapp/reapp/README.md

 #### What does this give you?

-reapp new is actually a simple wrapper that clones a bare repository that we've set up to use the various reapp pieces optimally.
+Reapp new is actually a simple wrapper that clones a bare repository that we've set up to use the various reapp pieces optimally.
 We are working on having a few different setups, from simple to advanced, that you can choose from when generating your app.